Your pension committee advocates, educates and communicates on pension matters important to you.

-You can reach out to these representatives on any pension related matters.
+You can reach out to your pension committee representatives on any pension related matters.
 We encourage you to initially contact HR Connex Pensions, now the AC Employee Care Team 1-833-847-EMPL (3675) with any specific questions regarding your pension as they have access to your file and should be able to address most issues.